RafaCastaneda/CCore/ccore-spec1/introduction.md

 The `decimal` type is a 128-bit data type suitable for financial and monetary calculations.

-C#'s `bool` type is used to represent boolean values—values that are either `true` or `false`.
+CCore's `bool` type is used to represent boolean values—values that are either `true` or `false`.

-Character and string processing in C# uses Unicode encoding.
+Character and string processing in CCore uses Unicode encoding.
 The `char` type represents a UTF-16 code unit, and the `string` type represents a sequence of UTF-16 code units.

-The following table summarizes C#'s numeric types.
+The following table summarizes CCore's numeric types.

 | __Category__      | __Bits__ | __Type__  | __Range/Precision__ |